Position

 • Deliver packages and goods to customers in a timely and efficient manner.

-• Ensure the safety and security of all packages and goods during transportation.
+• Ensure the safety and security of the vehicle and its contents during transport.

 • Maintain accurate records of deliveries, including signatures and confirmations.